 With learner paths, training programs become more structured and sequenced.
 Although learners can choose the pace and pathways of progression, administrators can control the order in which the courses are assigned and the duration for which a course becomes available.

 Learning paths for employees can also be implemented to address the needs of multiple learners or teams.
-Administrators can identify the specific needs of an individual and assign respective courses to only that learner.
+Administrators can identify an individual’s specific needs and assign respective courses to that individual.

 2. Enables Self-Paced Learning

-Employees differ in their abilities to learn, grasp and implement the information they perceive.
-Without a learning path, they will be forced to stick to a specific pace, making it harder to catch up with the rest.
+Employees differ in their abilities to learn, grasp, and implement the information they perceive.
+Without a learning path, they will be forced to follow a specific pace, making it harder for them to catch up with the rest.

 One of the most striking benefits of learner paths is that they make learning self-paced.
 Learners can choose when, where, and what they want to learn.
 More precisely, the control of choice shifts from the administrator to the learners.